Pole of Cold - What does winter mean to you?

 Pole of Cold Team

 The Pole of Cold team consists of Felicity Aston, Gisli Jonsson and Manu Palomeque.
-The Pole of Cold Expedition is funded by the Land Rover / RGS-IBG ‘Go Beyond’ Bursary, an annual award given to an expedition that pushes boundaries and encourages a greater interest in Geography.
+The Pole of Cold Expedition was funded by the Land Rover / RGS-IBG ‘Go Beyond’ Bursary, an annual award given to an expedition that pushes boundaries and encourages a greater interest in Geography.

 This resource was awarded Overall Winner in the Scottish Association of Geography Teachers Awards 2014 (Non Book Category)